KSDaemon/wampy.js/README.md

 wampy = new Wampy({ reconnectInterval: 1*1000, ws: WebSocket });
 ```

 Json serializer will be used by default.
-If you want to use msgpack or other serializer, pass it through options.
+If you want to use msgpack or cbor serializer, pass it through options.
 Also, you can use your own serializer.
 Just be sure, it is supported on WAMP router side!

 ```javascript